Can I assume that you're the kind of person who values your time and money?

 While they're spending that extra time setting up, you create your Monet of a masterpiece exhibit in less than ten minutes.

-The rest of your time before the show starts can be spent chatting with fellow vendors.
+The rest of the time before the show starts can be spent chatting with fellow vendors.

 Personally, I go around and take photographs of vendors' booths I like.
 It's a great way to get display ideas for future shows and to appreciate their work.